-7.3.2.1 Power Save Mode Operation
+7.3.2.1 Power-Save Mode Operation

-As the load current decreases, the converter enters the power save mode operation.
+As the load current decreases, the converter enters the power-save mode operation.
 During power save mode, the converter operates with reduced switching frequency in PFM mode and with a minimum quiescent current to maintain high efficiency.

-In order to optimize the converter efficiency at light load, the average current is monitored; if in PWM mode, the inductor current remains below a certain threshold, and then power save mode is entered.
-The typical threshold can be calculated with Equation 1:
+In order to optimize the converter efficiency at light load, the average current is monitored; if in PWM mode, the inductor current remains below a certain threshold, then power-save mode is entered.
+The typical threshold can be calculated as: